 Another way to use globals from a table with a PERIOD column is to specify explicitly for which period you want them to be evaluated.
-This is done by using tablename.FIELDNAME[period\expr], where period\expr can be any expression yielding a valid period value.
+This is done by using tablename.FIELDNAME[period_expr], where period_expr can be any expression yielding a valid period value.
 Here are a few artificial examples:

-'''

-- women_retirement_age_in_2010: WEMRA[2010]

-- women_retirement_age_in_previous_period: WEMRA[period - 1]

-a possibly different value for each woman

-- women_retirement_age_when_60: WEMRA[year_of_birth + 60]

-'''
+''' workstate: if(age >= WEMRA[2010], 9, workstate) workstate: if(age >= WEMRA[period - 1], 9, workstate) workstate: if(age >= WEMRA[year_of_birth + 60], 9, workstate) '''

-Globals tables without a PERIOD column can only be used with the second syntax, and the row index (0 based) must be given explicitly: LIAM2 does not automatically compute it (by subtracting the "base period" from the index).
+Globals tables without a PERIOD column can only be used with the second syntax, and in that case LIAM2 will not automatically subtract the "base period" from the index, which means that to access a particular row, you have to use its row index (0 based).